Best Snowshoes of 2024/25

 Gear Reviews > Ski & Snow Gear

-We've tested more than a dozen snowshoes over 4 years to find the best snowshoes for all levels of winter hikers, runners, and mountain climbing.
+We've tested more than a dozen snowshoes over almost 5 years to find the best snowshoes for all levels of winter hikers, runners, and mountain climbing.

 I’m a Colorado-based writer for Snowshoe Magazine.
 I’ve snowshoed for assignments covering America’s top Nordic centers, profiled snowshoe trails for day trips, hauled gear for overnight yurt trips, and experienced first-hand the pros and cons of snowshoe gear—the good, the bad, and the ugly.